 Early records of the church are sparse, as church meetings were held in various homes in the area for the first twenty years that the congregation existed.
 The first structure to serve as a church building was erected in 1810 in the cemetery.
 It was made of hewn logs and was used primarily in the winter months.
 A second structure was built in 1818 in the cemetery and was improved over time.

 In 1853, a new building was constructed on the hilltop that sits east of the cemetery.
 That building existed when the Raiders of Confederate General John Hunt Morgan passed through the area in July 1863.
 A skirmish took place near the church, with one of the Union forces killed in the conflict and buried in the Two Ridges Cemetery.
 A 1913 monument sits in the front yard of the church commemorating the event.

 A new Manse, the house for the Pastor, was constructed in the 1890s about a mile from the church, replacing an earlier home constructed in the 1860s.
-That Manse was sold when the current house was constructed in 1936 next door to the church building.
+That Manse was sold and a new house was constructed in 1936 next door to the church building.
 That Manse was removed from the site in 2016.

 In 1887, the previous church building was dismantled and pieces salvaged to be reused in the new building.
 The current church building, known to area residents as the white church with the red doors, was served as a sentential on Two Ridges ever since.
 In 1970, an educational building and fellowship hall were added to the 1887 building.

 The famed steeple of the church building was carefully removed from its rest in 2001 and lifted down to the parking lot, allowing a contractor to replicate and return the new steeple back into its familiar spot.
 In addition, the bell was returned to the steeple to toll the beginning of worship like it has always done.